 Finding exceptional beauty in a barren and inhospitable landscape

 We headed back to the Oasis for some lunch and a siesta.
 As evening descended on us we decided to head out to Artist Palette & Artist Drive, which as the name suggests has rock formations with some of the most incredible colours.
-We of course have to stop and admire these and snap some photos as the fading lights brings our the diversity of colours even more dramatically.
+We, of course, had to stop and admire these and snap some photos as the fading lights brought out the diversity of colours even more dramatically.

 To finish our day we head to Death Valley’s Badwater Basin, at 282 feet below sea level, it is the lowest point in North America.
 We decided to take the short walk on the boardwalks out onto the salt flats but waited until the relative cool of dusk to do this, which also gave us the chance to see an amazing sunset.

 The next morning we set off for Las Vegas, it was a glorious day and as we climbed the surrounding hills we were treated to some amazing views across the valley below towards the mountains.